SDU-SW-Engineering/scalableteaching-iot/guides/esp-idf.md

 ### Visual Studio Code
 In order to work with ESP-IDF, you will need to have a working Visual Studio Code install.
 Refer to the following link if it is not already the case : https://code.visualstudio.com/download

 A working Python3 install is also required, as well as Pip.
-Refer to the following links to install Python and Pip on Windows:<br>
+Refer to the following links to install Python and Pip:<br>
 - Download page: https://www.python.org/downloads/<br>
 - Installation guide: https://docs.python.org/3/using/windows.html

+It is important that you can access python through the terminal after the installation.
+On Windows this means that you will have to select that python should be added to your PATH during the installation.\
+If you on Windows are unable to access python throught the terminal after installation, try logging out and back in.
+If this does not solve the problem, then please refer to this guide: https://www.educative.io/answers/how-to-add-python-to-path-variable-in-windows Rebooting after this can also be required.

 On Linux, Python3 comes pre-installed on most distros.
 Otherwise, refer to your distro's reference to install it.
 If your distro uses it, the `apt` package manager can be used to install Pip if it is missing:
 ```